nikerla/vc-content/pages/glossary/b2b-ecommerce-trends.md

             <img alt="Fast implementation & integration" src="assets/images/fast-implementation-and-integration.jpg" />
         </div>
         <div class="col __col-70 text" style="margin-top: 0; padding-left: 20px;">
-            <strong>Fast implementation & integration.</strong> Previously it used to take months to implement B2B e-commerce platform but now it takes just a few weeks.
-This time frame includes state-of-the-art technology that let customers view their past purchases, access real- time inventory levels as well place and track orders.
+            <strong>Fast implementation & integration.</strong> Implementation speeds have increased drastically in the recent years.
+It no longer takes months to implement a B2B e-commerce platform.
+These days you can complete the entire process in just a few weeks.
+The platform itself offers sophisticated technology that allows customers to review their past purchases, monitor inventory levels in real-time, place and track orders, and more.
         </div>
     </div>
     <div class="col-w">
         <div class="col __col-70 text" style="margin-top: 0; padding-right: 20px;">
-            <strong>Flexible payment options.</strong> Processing digital payments for business sales can be very complicated.
-B2B platforms open up a wide variety of payment forms such as purchasing or commercial cards, PayPal, invoicing, e-checks, physical checks, purchase orders.
-Every B2B seller will have the functionality to accept all of these payment types.
-In almost all cases, not offering the flexibility to pay with the buyer’s preferred method may result in the loss of a sale.
+            <strong>Flexible payment options.</strong> Being able to process a variety of digital forms of payment for business sales can be very complicated, but is absolutely critical for e-commerce companies these days.
+Not offering a buyer the flexibility to pay with their preferred method is likely to result in the loss of a sale.
+B2B platforms offer a variety of payment options, like PayPal, invoicing, e-checks, purchasing or commercial cards, physical checks, purchase orders, etc.
         </div>
         <div class="col __col-30">
             <img alt="Flexible payment options" src="assets/images/flexible-payment-options-1.jpg" />